dragan-nikolic/java_ex/courses/pluralsight/spring_mvc_intro/README.md

 Follow instructions from the course and change following:

-- spring-webmvc to version 4.3.29.RELEASE
+- use pom.xml from my_exercises/FitnessTracker project
 - use Java 1.8

 ### How to use Tomcat with STS4